Beware of Taking Loans for Homes for Sale

 - Originating loans involves certain fees and costs.
 Make sure that the fees are not too excessive and calculate the fees once again to ensure accuracy.

-- When the investor borrows a loan with less-than-perfect credit, he needs to pay a slightly higher rate of interest but it should be always ensured that the interest rate is not too exorbitant.
+- When the investor borrows a loan with less-than-perfect credit, he needs to pay a slightly higher rate of interest, but it should always be ensured that the interest rate is not too exorbitant.
 The investor needs to have a thorough knowledge of the current interest rates.
 In case the lender demands more than six percent above prime for a first mortgage loan, he should look for better options!

 - Watch out for prepayment penalties!
 The investor could lose a significant chunk of his profit through prepayment penalties when purchasing a home.
 They could be a real hassle if he wants to refinance in a year or two or if he sells the property.